Posts Tagged ‘Documentary Audio’

 Getting good Audio

-Often overlooked or neglected is how important the audio part of the story is to the final product.
+Often overlooked or neglected is how important the audio part of the story is to the final video or film product.
 It is extremely important to get dialog, and ambient sounds that are sharp and clear.
 Distorted audio is equivalent to an out of focus picture.

 Getting clean audio even when no one is speaking is important for use in editing.
 Shoot all “B” roll with good audio.
 Without the audio the shot looses a dimension that will be needed even if someone ultimately is speaking over the shot.
 Room tone and location ambience should also be recorded for possible use by the editor.